My Home Page with Links to My Other

 Dumbing Down is the most entertaining

 collection of essays I have seen.
-No one does entertaining trivia like culture
+No one does fun trivia like culture

 mongers.
 Ken Kalfus reflects on Captain Kirk watching the stars rush by on a

 big screen TV.
-Space stations and joyriders in the sky also are excoriated.
+He excoriates space stations and joyriders in the sky.

 Robert L. Park wonders whatever happened to “[b]etter things for better living